Irish Bacon and Cabbage

 Grated rind and juice of 1 lemon

 Heat olive oil in a heavy based large saucepan.
-Add onion and garlic and
+Add onion and garlic

-Add the chicken stock, a cup or so at a time, stirring and allowing the liquid
+liquid is absorbed.
+Add the chicken stock, a cup or so at a time,

-to be absorbed before adding more.
-Continue stirring and adding stock until
+stirring and allowing the liquid to be absorbed before adding more.

-rice is plump and soft, about 20-30 minutes.
-Stir in oysters, watercress,
+20-30 minutes.
+Stir in oysters, watercress, pepper and lemon juice and

-pepper and lemon juice and rind and cook 1-2 minutes.
-Remove from heat, cover
+rind and cook 1-2 minutes.
+Remove from heat, cover and set aside for 3

-and set aside for 3 minutes.
+minutes.
 Serve immediately.

 Serves 4